Domestic Violence

 • For non-citizens, a domestic violence conviction could mean deportation or denial of a citizenship application.

-When you are charged with domestic violence, you have the choice to fight the charges or negotiate with the prosecutor.
-If the defendant is a first-time defender, their attorney may be able to get a favorable deal on their behalf.
 The key is to have an attorney who knows how to talk to prosecutors.
 If the defendant chooses to plead guilty, they may even be able to get a deal where they do not plead guilty to domestic violence.
 This will preserve their right to own a firearm.
 Given the consequences of a conviction and possible stiff punishments for repeat offenders, you may find that the best outcome is pleading guilty to a lesser charge.

 Effective Defenses Against Domestic Violence Charges